 (1) In this Part —

-“odds” means the numerical ratio of money to be paid by the bookmaker (“the odds portion”) to the amount of the investor’s stake in respect of a wager in the event that the wager is successful.
+odds means the numerical ratio of money to be paid by the bookmaker (the odds portion) to the amount of the investor’s stake in respect of a wager in the event that the wager is successful.
 (For example: where a dividend of $3 is offered in respect of a runner, the odds at which the wager is offered are 2:1, the odds portion of the dividend is $2, with the remainder of the dividend being the return of the investor’s stake of $1.).

 (2) In this Part —